cneira/zcage/README.md

 ## FEATURES

-* Ease of use
 * Resource control
 * Exclusive IP networking by default
-* Supports for brands sparse, bhyve and lx.
+* Supports for brands sparse, ipkg,lipkg, bhyve and lx.

 ## TODO

-* Check if host memory allows it to create more zones.
 * Create zones using a json file.
 * Improve info command to obtain more information from zones.
+* Check if a vnc port is already used by a bhyve branded zone.